-3.5 Transferring Recordings to a Computer
+3.5 Export Recordings to a Computer

-Recordings can be transferred to your computer via Wi-Fi or through a USB cable.
+Recordings can be exported to a computer via Wi-Fi or via direct connection through a Lightning/USB-C cable.

-Using Wi-Fi
+Export Via Wi-Fi

-- 1. Tap the Edit button at the top right to show the edit bar. - 2.
+- 1. Tap the Edit button at the top right to make the edit bat appear. - 2.
 Select one or more recordings. - 3.
 Tap the Share button and select Wi-Fi to compress all the recordings into one or more transfer files (not to exceed 1GB). - 4.
 A short URL with an IP address and port appears. - 5.
 Type the address exactly as shown into any web browser on any computer on the same wireless network. - 6.
 A page appears where you can download the recordings.